strncat/strncat.github.io/_posts/2020-05-21-quicksort.markdown

 <br>
 <!------------------------------------------------------------------------------------>
 <h4><b>Worst-case running time analysis</b></h4>
 What's the worst possible input to quicksort?
 Suppose we always pick the pivot to be the largest or the smallest element in the array.
-Then, we will have two subproblems, one of size $n-1$ elements and the other of size $0$.
+Then, we will have two subproblems, one of size $$n-1$$ elements and the other of size $$0$$.
 We know partition runs in linear time.
-If $T(n)$ was the total time it takes to run quicksort then,
+If $$T(n)$$ was the total time it takes to run quicksort then,
 <div center>
 $$
 \begin{align*}